Foreign students returning to US, but below pre-COVID levels

 For many schools, even a modest upturn is a relief.
 Over the summer, officials at U.S. universities worried that the delta variant would dash any hopes of a rebound.
 But for many, that did not come to pass.

-In August, U.S. embassies and consulates in India reported that they had recently issued visas to a record 55,000 students even after starting the process two months late because of COVID-19.
-Embassies in China reported that they had issued 85,000 student visas.
+In August, U.S. embassies and consulates in India reported that they had issued visas to a record 55,000 students even after starting the process two months late because of COVID-19.

+Among those was Kedar Basatwar, who enrolled this fall in a graduate program for business analytics at Northeastern University in Boston, one of the nation’s most popular destinations for foreign students.
+The 24-year-old from Pune, India, held off applying to American schools at the height of the pandemic because he wanted to make sure he’d be able to attend classes in-person.

+“My plan was always to come to the U.S. because the opportunities after getting a masters are so much more,” said Basatwar.
+“Also, getting a U.S. visa is one of the biggest achievements that we consider in India.”

-At the University of Illinois at Urbana-Champaign, more than 10,000 international students enrolled this fall, which nearly offsets a 28% decline from last year.
+At the University of Illinois at Urbana-Champaign, officials are seeing “a return to normal for our international populations,” said Andy Borst, director of undergraduate admissions.
+The university enrolled more than 10,000 international students this fall, which nearly offsets a 28% decline from last year.

-“What we’re seeing now is a return to normal for our international populations,” said Andy Borst, director of undergraduate admissions at the university.
-The rebound is fueled by new undergraduates, with those from India up nearly 70% over pre-pandemic levels.

 “We just had this pent-up demand,” Borst said.
 “A lot of Big Ten schools saw increases beyond what we were expecting.”

-At the University of Rochester, another top destination for international students in New York, enrollments from abroad surged 70% over 2019 levels, driven by a boom in graduate students, according to school data.
+At the University of Rochester in New York, enrollments from abroad surged 70% over 2019 levels, driven by a boom in graduate students, according to school data.

-Most students were able to arrive on campus within the first weeks of the semester, but many dealt with visa backlogs at U.S. embassies and consulates, not to mention costly flights and cancellations, said Jennifer Blask, the university’s head of international admissions.

 The vast majority of U.S. colleges returned to in-person learning by this fall, but not all international students are physically on campus.
-After last year’s shift to remote learning, many schools have continued offering online classes to students abroad, allowing thousands to stay enrolled from afar.
+After last year’s shift to remote learning, many schools have continued offering online classes to students abroad.

 Out of all international students enrolled at U.S. colleges this year, the survey found that about 65% were taking classes on campus.